-On the flipside, a hosted solution doesn’t give you full access to the platform’s code.
-So if you needed to create some bespoke functionality, you may limited with what you can achieve.
+On the flip side, a hosted solution doesn’t give you full access to the platform’s code.
+So if you needed to create some bespoke functionality, you may be limited in what you can achieve.

-Shopify offers both pre-designed templates, and also the ability to create a fully customised design.
-So it works well for both businesses who are just getting started and need a quick online presence, and those who have the capacity to hire an agency to create a more unique website.
+Shopify offers both pre-designed templates and also the ability to create a fully customised design.
+So it works well for both businesses that are just getting started and need a quick online presence, and those who have the capacity to hire an agency to create a more unique website.

 Not as many people use Shopify, but their support system is great.
-There are also many agencies who are Shopify Partners, so specialise in working with it.
+There are also many agencies that are Shopify Partners, so specialise in working with it.

 There are a range of apps available to extend the features available, some of which are paid.